Table of Contents

 .

-One way to find out where the PAM modules are located on your system is to look where existing modules reside:
+One way to find out where they are on yours is to see where existing modules are using the find command:

 find /lib* /usr/lib* -type d -name security